Product and Furniture Design | Minneapolis College of Art and Design

 3 credits

 This course introduces digital visualization techniques employed by product designers.
-Students will learn to use industry-standard parametric CAD software (Fusion360) and digital rendering (Keyshot, etc.) to create and render three-dimensional models.
+Students will learn to use industry-standard parametric CAD software (Fusion360) and digital rendering to create and render three-dimensional models.
 Exercises will teach students to use the tools to explore form and mechanisms, build physical models and prototypes using digital fabrication techniques, communicate detailed specifications, and create photo-realistic images of a design.
 No prior CAD experience is required.

 Prerequisites: Completion of 12 credits; Foundations 3D; Foundations Media 1